Aniruddh-Mallya/PyDev/README.md

 #### Keys
 - To start the game, we left-click on 'Start new game'.
 - The keys for 'Player-1' to move the paddle up and down are 'W' and 'S' respectively.
-- Likewise, 'Player-2' moves the paddles up and down using the 'upper arrow' and 'lower arrow' respectively.
+- Likewise, 'Player-2' moves the paddles up and down using the 'up-arrow' and 'down-arrow' respectively.
 - To resume play after gaining/losing a point, click on 'P'.

 #### Execution